 Facing criminal charges in Baltimore County, you need a Baltimore County criminal lawyer.
-Contact the Law Offices of Randolph Rice at (410) 694-7291 to speak with a criminal lawyer today.
+Contact Rice, Murtha & Psoras at (410) 694-7291 to speak with a criminal lawyer today.
 Criminal charges are stressful and have consequences that extend past your day in Court.
 Don’t settle for a quick plea or a outcome that could affect you for the rest of your life.
 As an experienced and respected Baltimore County criminal lawyer, Randolph Rice has defended thousands of clients accused of crimes traffic violations in Baltimore County.

 Who is the “Best Baltimore County Criminal Lawyer?”